neyer/respect/README.md

         0.2 0.1 0.2
         0.04 0.2 0.04

-  And a quick inspection shows that everyone in this list situatino has perfectly sound respect vectors.
+  And a quick inspection shows that everyone in this last situation has perfectly sound respect vectors.

   In short, the respect matrix allows for a mechanism where multiple parties to a dispute have interest not solely in choosing one side over the other, but in repairing the dispute to increase their standing.
 It allows for us to identify bad actors who have upset large numbers of people without being charged in court (ahem), and provides us with a strong reason to drop minor disputes and focus on rooting out people who really are causing big problems, and encouraging them to stop and repair the damage they've caused.